 I’ve been doing different things as a new divorcee for a while but they’re a little more understated than what I went to tonight.
 I’m a little more protected, or in a place where I don’t need protection.
 And I don’t mean from other guys looking for fights or trouble.
 I mean women looking for trouble, which is far worse.

 I don’t drink so my plan was to lurk in the shadows of the bar/concert hall and just enjoy the music for a few hours.
 And I’m a little down on most females at the moment so I haven’t been looking for any attention from women.
-My ex, by contrast, seemed to have a Tinder account set up, waiting and ready.
-Which would still render a more fulfilling experience than what resulted tonight.

 The first set went by no problem and was pretty good.
 I saw some familiar faces, in fact, which are the same old deadheads that go to these shows when this particular band plays here every time.
 I’ve been going to see them for 8-years now, amazingly.
 And the same old people are still showing up to these things.
 But the second set was when everyone seemed to loosen up a lot.